icaros-usc/pyribs/README.md

 ## Installation

-pyribs supports Python 3.6 and greater.
-Earlier versions may work but are not officially supported.
+The pyribs library supports Python 3.6 and greater.
+Earlier Python versions may work but are not officially supported.

 To install from PyPI, run